mkutz/spock-testing-workshop/README.md

 1. Add the Groovy plugin (see [build.gradle](build.gradle#L3)).
 2. Add Groovy as a `testImplementation` dependency (see [build.gradle](build.gradle#L12)).
-3. Add Spock dependency (see [build.gradle](build.gradle#L13)).
+3. Add Groovy and Spock dependency (see [build.gradle](build.gradle#L12-L16)).
-4. Add ByteBuddy and Objenesis in order to be able to Mock classes (see [build.gradle](build.gradle#L14-15)).
+4. Add ByteBuddy and Objenesis in order to be able to Mock classes (see [build.gradle](build.gradle#L18-19)).
+5. Configure Gradle to use JUnit 5 (see [build.gradle](build.gradle#L27-29))

 ## Part 1: Blocks, Expectations and Pending Features

 Read the [Spock Primer section] of the [Spock Framework Reference Documentation] to learn about the basic [Spock] terminology, fixture and feature methods, blocks and expectations.

-Also I don't like block comments to stay in the test after it has been implemented (as suggested in the [Specifications as Documentation section]) for I want the *code* to be self-explanatory.
+Also, I don't like block comments to stay in the test after it has been implemented (as suggested in the [Specifications as Documentation section]) for I want the *code* to be self-explanatory.

 Then try to do the following objectives:
 - [ ] The method `isOfAge` method in [User] is not implemented properly yet.
-However there is a test in [UserClassSpec] which is annotated with `@PendingFeature`.
+However, there is a test in [UserClassSpec] which is annotated with `@PendingFeature`.
 Change `isOfAge`, in order to make the test's expectation be true.
 Once you did, remove the annotation.<br/>
   Don't implement the method, just make the test's expectation true doing the very least necessary.
 - [ ] The feature methods uses `given`, `when` and `then`.
 Try to make it shorter using an `expect` block.
 - [ ] Our current implementation of [User] allows to create users who were not born yet.
 Write a `@PendingFeature` that expects that `"creating a user with a future birthday throws an IllegalArgumentException"`.